 Chemistry and Physics: 2 semester places each, Computing Sciences 4 semester places.
 Selection was not necessary in the past few years

-The International Exchange Officers at the Faculty of Science are Liesbeth Achterberg and Kathelijne Schoonackers.
+The International Exchange Officer at the Faculty of Science is Liesbeth Achterberg.

 - Open office hours: Tuesday and Thursday from 11:00-12:00